Written by The Leap on 18 / 09 / 2022

 Recommended for longer routes, especially across borders as they are tried and tested.
 Just be prepared for a hot and crowded affair where locals may place anything from a bag to their baby on your lap for safe keeping.

-Also known as bush taxis, taxi brousse etc. These are the white minivans that you’ll see loaded up with people, bags and animals.
-They’ll fit more people in than you ever thought possible but they are an affordable way to get almost anywhere.
+Known as bush taxis, taxi brousse etc. These are the white minivans that you’ll see loaded up with people, bags and animals.
 You’ll be sure to get the authentic travelling experience just be aware they run to no schedule so embrace the African pace of life and negotiate the price with the driver before you get on.